 Genes that are causing pathways to show up in the result of an enrichment are mentioned in the last column of the enrichment table.

-Genes from a dataset that are above a certain threshold (i.e., fold change) can easily be identified by sorting the dataset according to the fold change (i.e., clicking on the header).
+Genes from a dataset that are above a certain threshold (i.e., fold change cutoff) can easily be identified by sorting the dataset according to the fold change (by clicking on the header).

 It can be nice also to be able to combine more than 2 observation for the enrichment.

+This functionality is also provided.

-We invented a procedure called `integrated enrichment´ that essentially performs an enrichment across a cross-platform dataset of mRNA, miRNA, DNA methylation and protein data.
+We invented a procedure called `integrated enrichment´ that essentially performs an enrichment analysis, based on a cross-platform dataset of mRNA, miRNA, DNA methylation and protein data.
 Therefore, it combines the observations from those datasets.
 More information is provided, e.g., in the documentation.

-If one wants to combine, e.g., fold change and p-value from a single dataset, it is possible to use excel and filter all genes for a p-value threshold, load the dataset in InCroMAP and perform the enrichment, based on a fold change filter.
+If one wants to combine two observations from the same dataset, the InCroMAP filter dialog can be configured as in the following example:

+This will perform an enrichment of all genes that have an absolute fold change in “Ctnnb1” of >= 1.0 and an absolute fold change in “Ras” of >= 1.0 (“Ctnnb1” and “Ras” are different observations in a single dataset).

 (-1) is not clear, explicitly say that the gene is not found.